-Support is not something I find easy to ask for, but the catastrophic wildfires which swept through a vast area – over 2,000 square kilometres – of Central and Northern Portugal on October 15-16 2017 cut off these valleys and burnt everything in sight, including the quinta.
+Support is not something I find easy to ask for, but the catastrophic wildfires which swept through a vast area – almost 2,000 square kilometres – of Central and Northern Portugal on October 15-16 2017 cut off these valleys and burnt everything in sight, including the quinta.
 We are not in very good shape right now.
 In these valleys alone, 22 families and individuals lost their homes.
-Fortunately nobody lost their lives.
+Two people in the village of Cerdeira were amongst the 50 people who lost their lives.

 We were lucky enough not to lose the main building and yurt.
-The wee house, geodome greenhouse and all the volunteer accommodation and facilities were destroyed.
+The wee house, geodome greenhouse and all the volunteer accommodation and facilities were destroyed or damaged beyond use.
 The cob bathroom was damaged.
 We have lost countless trees and shrubs.
 The environment surrounding us looks like a war zone.

 But we were very lucky in so many ways …